Access Point Throughput Insights: Know Your Network Part 3

 Welcome to the third part of Preseem’s Know Your WISP Network blog series!
-Using the latest and greatest insights contained in Preseem’s new Fixed Wireless Network Report, this series of blogs presents findings on the real-world experience of fixed wireless subscribers, networks, and equipment.
-Last time, we analyzed access point (AP) market metrics according to AP count, subscriber count, and AP model type.
-Our analysis produced some fascinating insights, such as the access point market share by count of access points and subscribers.
+Using the latest and greatest insights contained in Preseem’s new Fixed Wireless Network Report, this series presents findings on the real-world experience of fixed wireless subscribers, networks, and equipment.
+Last time, we analyzed access point (AP) market metrics according to AP count, subscriber count, and model type.
+Our analysis produced some interesting insights, such as the access point market share by count of APs and subscribers.
 In addition, we identified the types of AP models used most frequently by subscribers.

 Today, we continue exploring all-things fixed wireless by examining a handful of WISP access point throughput insights.
-Our analysis of WISP access point throughput insights will answer the following questions:
+Our analysis of AP throughput insights will answer the following questions:

 - What is the typical access point upload throughput?